tr31zh/robot_racine/README.md

 ## Installation

-Sorry, but this is going to not easy nor quick.
+Sorry, but this is going to neither easy nor quick.

 ### Prerequisits